A Guide to The Best Italian Cheeses

 - Mozzarella di Bufala.
 Mozzarella di Bufala on sale – Photo from Wikipedia Commons.

+This statistic displays the result of a survey on the favorite cheeses in Italy in 2020.
 According to survey data, the Parmigiano Reggiano cheese was the most loved one, followed by the Mozzarella di Bufala, appreciated by 38 percent of respondents.
-Lastly, Grana Padano ranked third, having a preference share of 37 percent.

 Is Brie cheese Italian?